boriscode/espONOFF/readme.md

     );
    ```

-Database Connection: Update `db.php` with your database connection credentials.
+-Database Connection: Update `db.php` with your database connection credentials.
-Get State: The `get_state.php` script returns the current state of the relay in JSON format.
+-Get State: The `get_state.php` script returns the current state of the relay in JSON format.
-Toggle State: `The toggle.php` script updates the relay's state in the database based on the button press.
+-Toggle State: `The toggle.php` script updates the relay's state in the database based on the button press.
-ESP Code: The `toggle.ino` file contains the Arduino code to be uploaded to the ESP32.
+-ESP Code: The `toggle.ino` file contains the Arduino code to be uploaded to the ESP32.

 ## Usage